W5DEV/vue-recipe-vault-online/README.md

-# My Family Cookbook
+# Recipe Vault Online
-My Family Cookbook provides a secure and easy-to-use application for you to enter and retrieve your favorite and most precious recipes.
+Recipe Vault Online provides a secure and easy-to-use application for you to enter and retrieve your favorite and most precious recipes.
 Best of all?
 You will have access to these recipes *everywhere*.
 No more worrying about literal spilled milk ruining that generations-old buscuit recipe!

 ## Tech Stack